Germany Job Seeker Visa Processing Time: What to Expect in 2026

 | Istanbul | 4–8 weeks |

 Mumbai and Islamabad are the most constrained.
-Lagos requires manual appointment registration through the embassy system rather than VFS Global, which adds coordination complexity.
+Lagos requires manual appointment registration; confirm whether VFS Global intermediates your category.

 Strategy: Book your appointment the day you decide to apply.
 The wait time is your document preparation window, not dead time.
 Applicants who wait until all documents are assembled before booking add weeks to their overall timeline unnecessarily.